reflectoring/reflectoring.github.io/content/blog/2024/2024-05-12-aws-s3-presigned-urls.md

 ### S3 Bucket Name and Presigned URL Validity

-To perform operations against a provisioned S3 bucket, we need to provide it’s name.
+To perform operations against a provisioned S3 bucket, we need to provide its name.
 And to generate Presigned URLs, we need to provide a validity duration.
 We will store these properties in our project's `application.yaml` file and make use of `@ConfigurationProperties` to map the values to a POJO:

 ```java
 @Getter